syncfusion-content/blazor-docs/blazor/document-editor/list-format.md

 ---
 layout: post
 title: Working with Lists in Blazor DocumentEditor Component | Syncfusion
-description: Learn here all about Working with Lists in Syncfusion Blazor DocumentEditor component and more.
+description: Checkout and learn here all about Working with Lists in Syncfusion Blazor DocumentEditor component and more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug